Visitor Experience Associate

 Visitor experience at the Barnes is an evolving practice that seeks to test ideas in customer service and make iterative change.
 As such, members of the Visitor Experience team are expected to constantly evaluate/reevaluate the visitor experience and embrace change, all with the goal of finding the best ways to guide our audiences and members throughout our facility.

 Visitor Experience Associates must be able to work flexible hours, including evenings and weekends.
 A dress code is in place, uniform appearance is required.
-We are currently hiring team members for positions that require 24, 32, or 40 hours per week and benefits eligibility varies accordingly.
+We are currently hiring team members for part-time positions.
+Benefits eligibility varies according to scheduled hours.

 Established as an educational institution, the Barnes Foundation carries out its mission by promoting appreciation of the arts and horticultural science through the preservation, presentation, and interpretation of the collections of Albert C. and Laura L. Barnes.